senderle/doppio/README.md

 You can now close the shell.

-In order to add a user to login to the website, first find the container id of the `pdb_eve` container with the following call:
+To add a user to login to the website, run the following command:

-    $ docker ps

-Copy the container id and run the following command:

-    $ docker exec -it (Container ID) flask createsuperuser
+    $ docker-compose run --rm eve flask createsuperuser

 Enter your username and password and the user will be created.
 You can create as many users as desired with this command.